vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
-    <p>After Dark is a privacy-focused hypermedia authoring system designed to amplify the world's most influential voices.</p>
+    <p>After Dark is free and open source software you can use to create a website, blog or app.
+Unparalleled speed, secure design and privacy focus allows you to monetize attention to earn low-maintenance income.</p>
   </div>
 </section>